Projects per year

 Immunopathogenesis of age-related retinal degenerative disease

-Age-related macular degeneration (AMD) is a disease in which the neuroretina, in particular, the macula, degenerates with age, resulting in loss of visual function.
+AMD is a disease in which the neuroretina, in particular, the macula, degenerates with age, resulting in loss of visual function.
 AMD is the leading cause of blindness in the elderly in developed countries.
 In the UK, AMD accounts for almost 50% of those registered blind or partially sighted.

 Clinically, AMD begins with drusen depositions between retinal pigment epithelial (RPE) cells and choroid in the macular region (so-called age-related maculopathy, ARM).
 The disease can progress into two advanced forms causing substantial vision loss, "dry" and "wet".
-The "dry" AMD refers to central geographic atrophy resulting from apoptosis of RPE cells and subsequently, the death of photoreceptors in the macula.
+The "dry" AMD refers to central geographic atrophy resulting from dysfunction of RPE cells and subsequently, the death of photoreceptors in the macula.
 The "wet" form, also known as neovascular or exudative AMD, is caused by the retinal ingrowth of abnormal blood vessels from the choroid.
-Bleeding, leaking and scaring from new vessels damage photoreceptors resulting in rapid vision loss.
+Bleeding, leaking and scarring from new vessels damage photoreceptors resulting in rapid vision loss.

 Chronic inflammation and retinal angiogenesis or fibrovascular membrane